marbetschar/Blog/_posts/2018-08-07-jekyll-chalk-gitlab-ci.md

 thumb_image: uploads/2018/08/jekyll-gitlab-continous-integration.jpg

 ---
-{% include image.html path="uploads/2018/08/jekyll-gitlab-continous-integration.jpg" path-detail="uploads/2018/08/jekyll-gitlab-continous-integration.jpg" alt="Jekyll, Chalk & GitLab CI / CD" %}
+{% include image.html path="uploads/2018/08/jekyll-gitlab-continous-integration.jpg" path-detail="uploads/2018/08/jekyll-gitlab-continous-integration.jpg" alt="Jekyll, Chalk & GitLab CI / CD" %} How to build the Chalk theme for Jekyll on GitLab.com using GitLab CI / CD.

 This blog is now powered by [Jekyll](https://jekyllrb.com), a static site generator.
 As theme, I'm using the fabulous [Chalk theme from Nielsen Ramon](https://github.com/nielsenramon/chalk).
 Chalk is a high quality, completely customizable, performant and 100% free Jekyll blog theme.